jamesamiller/jamesamiller/README.md

 My name is James Miller and I'm currently [Professor and Chair of Physics and Astronomy, and Director of the Institute for Science Education](https://www.uah.edu/science/departments/physics/faculty-staff), at [UAH](https://www.uah.edu/science/departments/physics).

-- 🔭 I’m currently working on special relativity and graduate quantum mechanics texts, epidemiological simulations, converting my past simulations in fortran to Julia, computational plasma physics simulations, and solar physics
+🔭 I’m currently working on special relativity and graduate quantum mechanics texts, epidemiological simulations, computational plasma physics, and solar physics
-- 🌱 I’m currently learning [Julia](https://julialang.org/)... as a fortran coder for 40 years
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...

 ### 📫 Where to find me